kisieland/website/content/en/docs/concepts/storage/volumes.md

 A feature of PD is that they can be mounted as read-only by multiple consumers simultaneously.
 This means that you can pre-populate a PD with your dataset and then serve it in parallel from as many Pods as you need.
-Unfortunately, PDs can only be mounted by a single consumer in read-write mode - no simultaneous writers allowed.
+Unfortunately, PDs can only be mounted by a single producer in read-write mode - no simultaneous writers allowed.

 Using a PD on a Pod controlled by a ReplicationController will fail unless